tuuturu/xctl/docs/frontend/docs/index.md

 EOF
 ```

-will result in the following resources:
+will result in an environment consisting of the following technologies:

 <div class="technology">
   <img class="icon" src="/img/kubernetes-icon.svg">